caendesilva/laravel-blogkit/README.md

 # Laravel Blog Starter Kit

-## Kickstart the development of your Laravel Blog with this Starter Kit built Laravel 9, TailwindCSS and Livewire!
+## Kickstart the development of your Laravel Blog with this Starter Kit built Laravel 9, TailwindCSS, and Livewire!

 ## Open Source Attributions
 The Starter Kit is based on Laravel Breeze